Department of Military Science and Leadership

 Admission to the advanced course is offered on a competitive basis after completion of the basic course.
 Advanced course students must be academically aligned as juniors or have two full years remaining for degree completion.
 Students admitted to the advanced course will receive a tax-free stipend of $450 per month their junior year and $500 per month their senior year during each month of the academic year.
 Students can substitute prior military training or the ROTC Leader's Training Course for the basic course requirement in order to enter the advanced course.

 Army ROTC also has four-, three-, and two-year scholarships for eligible students.
 Scholarships provide tuition, fees, textbook allowance, and a monthly stipend.
-BGSU also throws in free room and board on campus for scholarship students who maintain a 2.75 or greater cumulative GPA
+BGSU also offers free room and board on campus for scholarship students who maintain a 3.00 or greater cumulative GPA

 Students who successfully complete Army ROTC will earn a commission as an officer in the Army, Army Reserve, or Army National Guard.
 They will gain and be able to demonstrate "real-world" leadership and management skills to future employers.

 Updated: 04/01/2019 03:36PM